LoganCome/logancome.github.io/_pages/includes/intro.md

 My research interest includes robotics and federated learning.
 Papers were accepted by [leading robotics conferences/journals](https://scholar.google.com/citations?view_op=top_venues&hl=zh-CN&vq=eng_robotics) as TASE, RAL, ICRA, IROS, IJCNN, etc. I was the winner of Outstanding Paper Award of [CCF](https://www.ccf.org.cn/en/) National Conference of Theoretical Computer Science in 2017.

-I attempted to commercialize my research and established Hainan Data-Vigor Technology Co.LTD, which is now a National High-tech S/M Enterprise.
+I attempted to commercialize my research and established <span style="color:blue">Hainan Data-Vigor Technology Co.LTD</span>, which is now a National High-tech S/M Enterprise.
 And also a co-founder of Hainan H.R.Z.C.
 Technology Co.LTD, which is now a National High-tech Enterprise.
 Two years ago, I returned to full-time research to pursue my Ph.D.

-During my university years, I volunteered to provide educational support to underprivileged areas (贫困山区支教) and established the IEEE HNU Student Branch and the Robotics Association.
-As the founding chairman, I worked to promote awareness and education in robotics and AI, making a difference for students from educationally disadvantaged regions.
-As a result of these, I was honored with the Educational Achievement Award from the government.
+I volunteered to provide educational support to underprivileged areas (贫困山区支教) and established the IEEE HNU Student Branch and the Robotics Association.
+As the founding president, I volunteered to promote awareness and education in robotics and AI, making a difference for students from educationally disadvantaged regions.
+For these, I was honored with the <span style="color:blue">Educational Achievement Award</span> from the government.

-Sports interests: Volleyball, Tennis, Table Tennis, Baseball (certified national-level referee)
+Sports interests: 🏐Volleyball, 🎾Tennis, 🏓Table Tennis, ⚾Baseball (certified national-level referee⚖️)